 Who Was The 20th President Of United States

-Nov 29, 2025 · 11 min read
+11 min read

 Garfield's ascent to the presidency was nothing short of remarkable.
-A self-made man, he served with distinction in the Civil War, rising to the rank of Major General.
+Consider this: a self-made man, he served with distinction in the Civil War, rising to the rank of Major General.
 His military service paved the way for a successful career in Congress, where he served for nearly two decades, becoming a respected voice on key issues of the day.
 When he unexpectedly won the presidential election of 1880, the nation saw in him a leader who could unite a divided country and usher in an era of progress and reform.

 James A. Garfield: The Life and Presidency of the 20th U.S. President